atusy/vimconf-2025-small/index.md

 ## Is tree-sitter for syntax highlighting?

 - No, tree-sitter is just a parsing library
-- Highlighting is just an application of obtained AST
+- Highlighting is just an application of parsed results
-- AST helps variety of usecases, such as:
+- Applicable to variety of syntax-aware usecases:
     - Code folding
     - Smart selection (e.g., `if` function definition)
     - Outline

+---

+## What happens by parsing?

+- Identify node type of a token
+- Identify hierarchical structure of tokens
+- Allow querying nodes by type and structure

 ---